bwsw/cloudstack-ui/docs/source/CS-UI_Overview.rst

 Overview
 ===============

-CloudStack-UI is a project which purpose is to provide an easy-to-use, light, and user friendly front end interface for the Apache CloudStack virtualization management system.
+CloudStack-UI is a project which purpose is to provide an easy-to-use, light, and user-friendly front-end interface for the Apache CloudStack virtualization management system.

 Apache CloudStack is a great product which is widely used.
 But its front end is developed for administrators (from our point of view), not for cloud end users.
 Some of the interactions are not straightforward and unnatural to an average user and require quite a long time to adapt.
 Other reasons to develop the UI are connected with lack of functions like virtual machine statistics & charting, sophisticated resource accounting, and application management.